HKUST-KnowComp/FMG/README.md

 # FMG
-code for fm with group lasso
+The code for the KDD17 paper.